 In addition to the parade, a major spectacle is the Giant Balloon Inflation that takes place the night before on the Upper West Side.
 Last year, about one million people attended the event during its seven-hour window, but this year, the event will not take place.

 The television broadcast will air nationwide on NBC on Thursday, November 26 from 9:00 a.m. to noon, in all time zones.
+It will be hosted by Savannah Guthrie, Hoda Kotb, and Al Roker.
 The Macy’s parade typically draws about 50 million television viewers.

 - NYC museums, events, performances: What’s reopening and what’s cancelled this year

 - Festive facts and figures about the Macy’s Thanksgiving Day Parade